ibm-cloud-docs/account/faqs-resources.md

 {: #add-users-resource-group}
 {: faq}

 Resource groups are a method of organizing resources and are not directly associated with the management of users.
 For information on creating a resource group, see [Adding resources to a resource group](/docs/account?topic=account-rgs#add_to_rgs).
 After your resource group is created, an account administrator can grant access to a specific user.
 Or, an account administrator can create an access group to provide access to a resource group.
-For information, see [Creating an Access Group](/docs/account?topic=account-groups#create_ag) in the console.
+For information, see [Creating an access group in the console](/docs/iam?topic=iam-groups&interface=ui#create_ag) in the console.
 After an access group is created, complete the following steps to associate the access group with a resource group:

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)** and click **Access groups**.
 2. Select an access group.